arteciab/INST326-Project01/README.md

 Our goal was to create a **simple, well-structured Python function library** to help process racing data.
 It supports loading data, validating it, performing analytics, and producing formatted summaries that will be expanded into full classes in future projects.
+Collaboration and Version Control

+Each team member worked on their own module in separate branches.

+Commits included clear messages describing the changes.

+Pull requests were used for merging, with peer review required first.

+Code followed PEP 8 style guidelines and used consistent docstring formatting.

+Each member implemented 3–5 functions and reviewed at least one teammate’s code.

+AI Collaboration

+AI tools were used responsibly to help with:

+Formatting docstrings

+Debugging syntax and logic errors

+Suggesting improvements to code clarity

+All AI-assisted code was reviewed, tested, and modified by the team to ensure full understanding and accuracy.

+Future Work

+In Project 02, this library will be converted into an object-oriented design.
+We’ll create classes such as Race, Driver, and Team, where these current functions become methods.
+We also plan to expand analytics, reporting, and visualization features.

 ---